KellyLSB/Bitswitch/README.md

 ## Other Languages

-BitSwitch is also available in [PHP](http://github.com/KellyLSB/Bitswitch-PHP)
+BitSwitch is also available in Ruby, [PHP](http://github.com/KellyLSB/Bitswitch-PHP)

 ## Copyright